apicraft/detroit2014/OpeningSession.md

 [pause]

 * Then again, it may be a great idea but at the wrong time.

-In either case, you are getting some useful information.
+In either case, you are getting some USEFUL INFORMATION.

 There is, however, another possibility.